 JTF (just the facts): A total of 23 black-and-white and color photographs and one photo album displayed in the gallery’s upstairs and downstairs exhibition spaces.

-In the upstairs space: five pigment prints on cotton paper, all dated 2017, matted and framed in gold frames and hung on white walls.
-Each print measures approximately 17 x 12 ½ inches, and is available in an edition of 3 + 1AP.
+In the upstairs space: five pigment prints on cotton paper, all dated 2017, matted, framed in gold, and hung on white walls.
+Each print measures approximately 17 x 12½ inches, and is available in an edition of 3 + 1AP.

-In the downstairs space: nine pigment prints on cotton paper and eight gelatin silver prints, all dated 2018, matted and framed in black frames and hung on dark grey walls.
+In the downstairs space: nine pigment prints on cotton paper and eight gelatin silver prints, all dated 2018, matted, framed in black, and hung on dark gray walls.
 Each print measures approximately 20 x 14 inches and is available in an edition of 5 + 1AP.

-Comments/Context: Freud’s theory of the uncanny, and the Surrealists’ interest in the unconscious, run through the work of Polish artist Aneta Grzeszykowska.
-But even more than to Freud or the Surrealists, who were regularly stymied by women’s inner lives, it’s related to such works as psychoanalyst D.W.
-Winnicott’s writings on the relationship between mothers and their children, theorist Julia Kristeva’s writings on the abject, Cindy Sherman’s self-portraits, Chantal Akerman’s films (particularly News from Home, in which Akerman reads from her mother’s letters to her), Aura Rosenberg’s photographs of her daughter Carmen, and—especially—and Polish proto-feminist Alina Szapocznikow’s sculptures.
+Comments/Context: The Freudian concept of the uncanny and Surrealism’s representations of the unconscious run through the work of Polish artist Aneta Grzeszykowska.
+But even more than to Freud or the Surrealists, who were regularly flummoxed by women’s inner lives, her work relates to such works as psychoanalyst D.W.
+Winnicott’s writings on relationships between mothers and children; philosopher Julia Kristeva’s theory of the abject; Cindy Sherman’s self-portraits; Chantal Akerman’s films (particularly News from Home, in which Akerman reads from her mother’s letters to her); Aura Rosenberg’s photographs of her daughter Carmen; and—especially—Polish proto-feminist Alina Szapocznikow’s sculptures.

-A selection of images from “Mama” occupies a grey-painted, dramatically lit room in Lyles & King’s downstairs space.
-They show the child alternating between loving and hostile gestures, hugging the mother figure, submerging it in water, bathing it, pretending to make it smoke, curling up with it in bed, smearing its face with paint, and pulling it behind her in a wagon.
-In the creepiest pictures, the replica is shown wrapped in a black plastic garbage bag, as if dumped by a killer.
-More successful are the photographs in which the girl appears to either merge with the model or to mark it as other than herself, abject.
+A selection of images from “Mama” occupies a gray-painted, dramatically lit room in Lyles & King’s downstairs space.
+They show Franciszka alternating between loving and hostile gestures, sometimes seeming to merge with the dummy, at other times marking it as separate from herself.
+She hugs it, submerges it in water, bathes it, offers it a cigarette, curls up with it in bed, smears its face with paint, and pulls it behind her in a wagon.
+In one of the creepiest pictures, she appears to be either burying it or digging it up.

-Upstairs, a more straightforward group of photographs from 2017 shows the artist modeling for the camera in a series of cosmetic masks.
+I preferred the group of 2017 photographs upstairs showing the artist modeling for the camera in a series of cosmetic masks.
 Variously resembling surgical bandages, terrorists’ balaclavas, and bondage gear, such products are intended to smooth, heal, or lift the skin.
-Here, however, they render the artist’s face as an abstract jumble of features, fragmenting it as in the “Selfie” pictures, but by different, and simpler means.
+Here, however, they render the artist’s face as an abstract jumble of features, fragmenting it as in the “Selfie” pictures, but by different and more straightforward means.

-Blurring performance art, sculpture, and photography, the works in this show, particularly those in an album of outtakes from the “Mama” series, can seem overly stagey.
-Nevertheless, the best of them convey the complexities of women’s often ambivalent relationships with their mothers, their children, and their own self-image.
+Certain of the works in this show, particularly those in an album of outtakes from the “Mama” series, read as overly stagey.
+Nevertheless, the best of them convey the complexities of women’s often ambivalent relationships with their mothers, their daughters, and their own self-image.